luisxciv/vertex-datapull/README.md

 #Summary
-We have a Mysql table under the name of score, this holds information about user's travelling routes.
+I have a mysql table which holds information about user's travelling routes.
-The route is sent to the server once the device is unlocked and the coordinate pairs are picked up individually by the device every 3 minutes.
+A route is sent in an array to the server every time the device is unlocked and the coordinate pairs are picked up individually by the device every 3 minutes(while locked)

-Using a sql query to select the timestamp when the location was picked up from the device, the time the group was sent to the server , lat and long we can group and order our data the following way:
+The individually picked coord-pairs (AKA the vertices) are stored as ```report_dates``` and the array of a travel route is stored as ```created_date```

+Using a sql group function I can order the data in such fashion as:
 ```
 report_date             created_date          lat             long
 '2018-07-23 12:50:17','2018-07-23 13:24:07','20.61172005','-100.40829606'